A Tale of Two Categories: Inductive groupoids and Cross-connections: Inductive groupoid of a cross-connection

 \subsection{Biordered set of a cross-connection}

-First, observe that for an element $(c,d)\in E_\Gamma$, we can uniquely associate with it the pair of idempotent cones $(\gamma(c,d),\delta(c,d))$ so that, we shall refer to $(c,d)$ as an idempotent.
-Then, by suitably defining the basic products and preorders \cite{cross}, the set $E_\Gamma$ can be realised as the regular biordered set associated with the cross-connection $\Gamma$.
+First, observe that for an element $(c,d)\in E_\Gamma$, we can uniquely associate with it the pair of idempotent cones $(\gamma(c,d),\delta(c,d))$.
+By suitably defining the basic products and preorders \cite{cross}, the set $E_\Gamma$ can be realised as the regular biordered set associated with the cross-connection $\Gamma$.